Democrats Have The Religious Left. Can They Win The Religious Middle?

 "As a result," he says, "there is a misperception in middle America that the folks who are religious and elected are Republican, and the folks who are Democrats and elected are not [religious]."

-At the Democratic National Committee, the work of changing that reputation now falls in part to Rev. Harkins, who served most recently as a senior vice president at Union Seminary in New York.
+At the Democratic National Committee, the work of changing that reputation now falls, in part, to Harkins, who served most recently as a senior vice president at Union Seminary in New York.

 "Square One is making sure people know they are being heard and not being dismissed," Harkins says.
-He will soon be meeting with faith leaders around the country from across the political spectrum to find out about their concerns and priorities.
+He will meet soon with faith leaders around the country from across the political spectrum to find out about their concerns and priorities.

 "And then the responsibility falls on me and our work here, to act on those issues in the way that we can."